How to Write a Thesis

 The same formatting rules apply for the thesis, which are also used for the research seminar of the SBWL Informationswirtschaft:

-The thesis has to written using the provided Latex template.
+The thesis has to be written using the provided Latex template.

 A bachelor thesis has a page limit of 40 pages text (not including cover, table of content, references, appendices).